GeorgeLuImmortal/Hierarchical-BERT-Model-with-Limited-Labelled-Data/README.md

     python run_hbm.py -d dataset_name -l learning_rate -e num_of_epochs -r random_seeds -s training_set_size

-The `training_set_size` can be randome numbers up to 200 (also, you can customise the maximum number by editing the script), for example  `-s 50,100,150` means the training HBM with 50, 100 and 150 labelled instances respectively.
+The `training_set_size` can be random numbers up to 200 (also, you can customise the maximum number by editing the script), for example  `-s 50,100,150` means the training HBM with 50, 100 and 150 labelled instances respectively.
 The `random_seeds` are random state for subsampling training set from the whole dataset.
 For example `-r 1988,1999 -s 50,100` will training HBM with four different training sets, i.e. 50 labelled instances sampled by seed 1988, 50 labelled instances sampled by seed 1999, 100 labelled instances sampled by seed 1988 and 100 labelled instances sampled by seed 1999.
 The script then evaluate the performance of HBM in the rest testing set (i.e. the whole dataset minus the 200 instances that sampled out as the training set, the details can be referred in the paper).
 The evaluation results are stored in directory "outputs/".
 Furthermore, the concrete results of each step are stored in "outputs/hbm_results/".

 ### Step 3.
 Run fine-tuned RoBERTa (baseline)